Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning

 The structure of the paper is as follows, we give a brief presentation of the working sample in \S~\ref{Sec:Sample}, along with a description of the various methods tested for denoising in \S~\ref{Sec:Method}.
-The comparison of retrieved and original data is shown in \S~\ref{Sec:Comp}, including a comparison of synthetic data with added noise.
+The comparison of retrieved and original data is shown in \S~\ref{Sec:Comp}, with a statistic that quantifies the residual with respect to fitted data or with respect to the original noisy spectra.
 A brief discussion of the explainability of the DL performance is presented in \S~\ref{Sec:explainability}.
 Finally, our concluding remarks are given in \S~\ref{Sec:Conclusions}.